Изображения страниц

 EPUB

-ings, and very bad, hearts? moft cer- reigning toaft among the numerous tainly we do there are many weak gentlemen who refide in the vicinity of men, indeed, who are good-natured, Sedgely Grove?
-She is indeed greatthat is, well-difpofed; but to imagine, ly courted and admired, yet gentle and when we hear a man called good-na-unaffuming, and takes upon her no tured, that he must neceffarily have a lofty airs in confequence of this flatdafh of the fool in him, is furely to tering diftinction.
+ings, and very bad. hearts? moft certainly we do there are many weak men, indeed, who are good-natured, that is, well-difpofed; but to imagine, when we hear a man called good-na-unaffuming, and takes upon her no tured, that he must neceffarily have a lofty airs in confequence of this flatdafh of the fool in him, is furely to teiing diftinction.
 I know I fhall not pronounce upon his intellects with too be fufpected by my Harriet of vanity, much precipitation.
-That good-na-if I tell you, that I too am not altotured men, having eafy difpofitions, gether unnoticed by the fmarts that are frequently drawn into fituations furround us.
-My amiable friend frankwhich do no credit to their under-ly confeffes, that her tenderest affecftandings, I will readily allow; but I tions have been long engaged to a muft beg leave to add, at the fame young gentleman, the only fon of a time, that I have feen men, remark-worthy nobleman, who is now in the able for their mental abilities, do as army in America.
-Her parents apmany good-natured actions as the best-prove of this attachment, and intend, natured filly fellows in the univerfe when Mr. Bellamy returns,. to join could be guilty of.
+That good-na-if I tell you, that too am not altotured men, having eafy difpofitions, gether unnoticed by the fmarts that are frequently drawn into fituations furround us.
+My amiable friend frankwhich do no credit to their under- ly confeffes, that her tenderest affecftandings, I will readily allow; but I tions have been long engaged to a muft beg leave to add, at the fame young gentleman, the only fon of a time, that I have feen men, remark-worthy nobleman, who is now in the able for their mental abilities, do as army in America.
+Her parents apmany good-natured actions as the beft-prove of this attachment, and intend, natured filly fellows in the univerfe when Mr. Bellamy returns,. to join could be guilty of.
 Let us therefore their hands. learn to feparate good-nature from folly, and not run away with a notion that they are conflant companions.
+I am Sir, Your's

 CRITILLA.